Adamant-im/adamant-notificationService/README.md

 1. Register ADAMANT account for ANS.
 Just a regular 'U' account.
 2. In iOS source code, type your ANS account's address and public key in `AdamantResources` struct.
-3. In ANS config, type in your ANS account's address and private key.
+3. In ANS config, type in your ANS's ADM account address and private key.
 See [Configuration](#configuration).
 4. To create .pfx certificate with ECDSA private key.
 First, create a key and download it from your [Apple Developer page](https://developer.apple.com/account/ios/authkey/).
 Put it in some folder.
 Open Terminal, navigate to this folder, and type:

 ```bash